|Preventing resistance (drugs with significantly different half-lives) when stopping early treatment

 Get Email Notifications When This Forum Updates or Subscribe With RSS

-- How Do Gay People Get Hiv?
+- Do People Get HIV From Vaginal Secretions?

 This forum is designed for educational purposes only, and experts are not rendering medical, mental health, legal or other professional advice or services.
 If you have or suspect you may have a medical, mental health, legal or other problem that requires advice, consult your own caregiver, attorney or other qualified professional.